 I have two major concerns with the network analysis performed by the authors.
 First, I am afraid that the trends described are much less evident than stated by the authors.
 There is no linear or monotonic change in nestedness and modularity with island age.
 Indeed, there are three islands showing higher nestedness and the old one showing lower nestedness.
 Accordingly, there are two islands showing more modular networks and two areas showing less modular networks.
 Therefore, there is no strong evidence supporting the predictions that island age would favor modular and less nested networks.
 The authors need to review their interpretation of the results to avoid overemphasize the mentioned trends and, actually, to double-check if there is any trend.
 Second, it is impossible to verify in the current draft the quality of the data used to build up the ecological networks.
 The only information available is: “We compiled plant-herbivore networks from published sources as described in the main text.
 Table 1 lists publications used in compiling these networks” (Supplement).
 Nevertheless the Table 1 of the Supplement is not available for reviewing (“As part of the final submission we will make available our compiled list of Hemiptera (a typo here) and their plant hosts from published sources”).
 As a consequence, it is impossible to me, as a reviewer, to make any evaluation on how adequate is the dataset used to build up the networks and how comparable the networks are.
 Thus, the central information for this manuscript is missing and I am afraid I cannot just believe that the data are adequate for the analysis performed.
 Along the same lines, it is not clear to me if the interactions were actually observed in each island or just assumed because there is information in the literature that a given insect feeds on a given co-occurring plant elsewhere.
 If the latter case is true, all the analysis is invalidated as a test of local, evolutionary assembly of ecological networks since it will be based on the assumption that there is no local specialization.

 In line with similar concerns from Prof. Ricklefs we have re-cast the manuscript as presenting a framework for integrating ecological and evolutionary perspectives on biodiversity using island chronosequecnes and ecological theory to do so.
 We have also made network construction and analysis more transparent in the methods.
 From this it should be clear that indeed interactions are derived from the spatial coincidence of herbivores and their potential host plants.
-This indeed ignores the possibility of local specialization; however, local specialization is unlikely due to the already restricted (i.e. localized) ranges from which species descriptions are based and because the taxonomic level of specialization is typically that of genera.
+This undeniably ignores the possibility of local specialization; however, local specialization is unlikely due to the already restricted (i.e. localized) ranges from which species descriptions are based and because the taxonomic level of specialization is typically that of genera.

 the way network analysis is mentioned in the methods do not make clear why the authors performed this set of analysis.